Captain Invincible | E9/8b Trad climb at Burbage South

 United Kingdom / England / South Yorkshire / Sheffield

-A route with a somewhat chequered history.
 Originally an aid route, persons unknown are reported to have climbed the line repeatedly with pegs with a view to enlarging the crack to the point it was free climbable.
-[1] Paul Mitchell then filled the scars with mortar to repeair the damage before John Allen removed the mortar in the hopes of free climbing it, though he was unsuccessful.
+[1] Paul Mitchell and John Allen then filled the scars with mortar to repair the damage before Allen had second thoughts and tried to remove the mortar in the hope of free climbing it, though he was unsuccessful.

 References